coconauts/pizzaypeli/claude_log/prompts.md

   4. when the button is pressed, the movie is then saved to the DB, and this will appear on the list of upcoming movies on reload

   ![6](claude_log/6.png)

+> Now if a movie comes up in the search results that it's already on the upcoming list, then it should be hightlighted (eg, with a background color, plus a text like "Already listed"), and instead of an "add" button it should have a "vote" button.
+  And if a movie it's on the previously shown list, then it should be hightligted with a different background color, plus a message "shown on <date>", and no button.

+-- claude here did a nasty thing with complicated logic in the template

+> I modified the view to precompute the search results to include a is_upcoming/is_previously_shown flag.
+We can now simplify the template

+-- claude did a couple of slips here as well that I had to correct